max-young/algorithm/README.md

-# Algorithm And Discrete Mathematics
+# Math, Algorithms, and Interview

 > hello, I'm <a href="https://maxyoung.fun/">Max Young</a>

-Here are some of my reading notes on algorithm learning about following two books:
+Here are some of my reading notes on algorithm learning about following books:
-<The Design and Analysis of Algorithm>, and <Discrete Mathematics with Applications>

 <a href="https://book.douban.com/subject/6853975/" target="_blank">
 <img src="./_images/book.jpeg" width="30%" style="margin: 10px">